ductran963/updatedPorfolio/README.md

 The functionality of this project is to get us ready to be employee competitive as majority of these project will be part of our resume when we are applying for jobs in the future.

-Link to github page: https://ductran963.github.io/updatedPorfolio/
+Link to deployed project: https://ductran963.github.io/updatedPorfolio/

 #### Updated Portfolio image
 ![image info](./assets/images/updatedPortfolio.png)